RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/1-Tables/5-Table Configuration Guides/how-to-edit-delete-table-views-in-designer/how-to-edit-delete-table-views-in-designer.md

-# How to edit / delete table views in Designer?
+# How to edit / delete table views in Designer

 ## Overview